georgeus19/klofan/docs/use-cases/food-use-case.md

 }
 ```

 The use case uses food product data.
-There are a few vocabularies capable of representing a food product even sometimes along with nutrition information and ingredients - [FoodOn](https://foodon.org/), [The FoodOntology](http://akswnc7.informatik.uni-leipzig.de/dstreitmatter/archivo/purl.org/foodontology/2020.06.10-203447/foodontology_type=generatedDocu.html#introduction) and some ontologies for categorizing food products (but mostly without properties, just thesaurus) - [AGROVOC](https://agrovoc.fao.org/browse/agrovoc/en/page/c_5274).
+There are a few vocabularies capable of representing a food product even sometimes along with nutrition information and ingredients - [FoodOn](https://foodon.org/), [The FoodOntology](http://akswnc7.informatik.uni-leipzig.de/dstreitmatter/archivo/purl.org/foodontology/2020.06.10-203447/foodontology_type=generatedDocu.html#introduction) and some ontologies for categorizing food products (but mostly without propertySets, just thesaurus) - [AGROVOC](https://agrovoc.fao.org/browse/agrovoc/en/page/c_5274).

 The use case has two sub use cases which share the input data but differ in the output.
-In the former one, the user uses any vocabulary terms that the tool can find to represent various entities and properties.
+In the former one, the user uses any vocabulary terms that the tool can find to represent various entitySets and propertySets.
 In the latter, the user decides to not reuse vocabularies much and insteads wants to generate new vocabulary terms based on the data (create a new vocabulary (vocabularies) and represent parts of the data using them).
-The reason might be that the aforementioned vocabularies have little properties, have different focus - e.g. agricultural - or are too complex to understand.
+The reason might be that the aforementioned vocabularies have little propertySets, have different focus - e.g. agricultural - or are too complex to understand.

 ## Common Part

 ### Loading Data

 The user loads a json with product data into the tool.
-Since there may be a lot of entities which are not important and do not need to be shown initially so that the data view is not cluttered, the users selects what is shown.
+Since there may be a lot of entitySets which are not important and do not need to be shown initially so that the data view is not cluttered, the users selects what is shown.
 The user also selects which parts of data are not to be converted to rdf.
 A visualization is shown of the picture below where the user picks what to load from the input data.

 ![Selecting What To Show](./img/food-loading.png)